 What does “a lotta neat ain’t that neat” mean?

 At Dwell Home Furnishings and Interior Design, it’s our goal to define focal points and offer pieces of interest without creating a space that’s overwhelming.
-When we go to market to purchase pieces for the showroom, this is on the forefront of our minds.
+When we go to the market to purchase pieces for the showroom, this is at the forefront of our minds.
 We aim to create a balance between background pieces, functional pieces with good bones but a more neutral appearance, and pieces of interest, the accent pieces that really bring the wow factor.

 Our goal in incorporating background pieces is not for customers to overlook them, but to support the accents and strengthen the design as a whole.
 By striking a balance within each vignette on our floor and evenly distributing bold design, customers can move through our showroom and get a visual representation of how each piece will work in their home.